Gopher tortoise: Diet

 Gopher tortoises are herbivore scavengers and opportunistic grazers.
 Thus, their diets contains over 300 species of plants, with the dominant plants within their environment likely making up the bulk of their diet.
 They consume a very wide range of plants, but mainly eat broad-leaved grass, regular grass, wiregrass, and terrestrial legumes.
 However, other plant parts, including shoots, stems, leaves, and pine needles are also eaten.
 They also eat mushrooms, and fruits such as gopher apple, pawpaw, blackberries, and saw palmetto berries.
 In addition, gopher tortoises eat flowers from the genera Cnidoscolus (nettles), Tillandsia (Spanish and ball moss), Richardia, and Dyschoriste.
-A very small portion of the tortoises’ diet is composed of fungi, lichens, carrion, bones, insects, and feces, eaten more commonly by females before and after nesting time.
+A very small portion of the tortoises' diet is composed of fungi, lichens, carrion, bones, insects, and feces, eaten more commonly by females before and after nesting time.
 Juvenile tortoises tend to eat more legumes, which are higher in protein, and fewer grasses and tough, fibrous plants than mature tortoises.
 As gopher tortoises usually get water from the food they eat, they usually only drink standing water in times of extreme drought.
+During wetter seasons, gopher tortoises have been known switch to a more frugivorous diet, seeking out fruits when they are more plentiful.
+Fruits, being high in sugar and other easily digestible carbohydrates, provide the energy needed for gopher tortoises to mate and burrow.

 Burrowing

 Gopher tortoises, like other tortoises of the genus Gopherus, are known for their digging ability.
 Gopher tortoises spend most of their time in long burrows (up to 80% of their time).
 On average, these burrows are 15 ft long and 6.5 ft deep, but can extend up to 48 ft in length and 9.8 ft deep.
 The length and depth of the burrow vary with the depth of sand and depth of the water table.
-In these burrows, the tortoises are protected from summer heat, winter cold, fire, and predators.
+In these burrows, the tortoises are protected from summer heat, winter cold, fire, and predators, and a variety of activities happen within the burrow and its apron such as courting and basking in the sun.
 The burrows are especially common in longleaf pine savannas, where the tortoises are the primary grazers, playing an essential role in their ecosystem.
 Except during breeding season, gopher tortoises are solitary animals, inhabiting a small home range.
 Within their range they dig several burrows.
 On average, each gopher tortoise needs about 4 acre to live.
+In addition to providing a shelter for themselves, gopher tortoise burrows are utilized by 60 vertebrate species and 300 invertebrate species, including many rare species (i.e. Eastern Indigo snake, Gopher Frog, and Florida Mouse).
+The term that describes these species, as well as others that use the burrows, is "commensals".